manish-ach/moniter-my-money/README.md

 docker compose down -v && docker compose up --build
 ```

 **note**: As of commit `bd37cc0`, the build artifacts are automated to dockerhub on any git push through github actions CI.
-So you can run this program through docker. <br>
+So you can run this program through docker.
+Either,

-create a docker-compose.yml
+- create a `docker-compose.yml`
 ```dockerfile
 services:
   backend: